-The Cheerleading Coach From That Splits Video Was Fired From Another School For The Same Thing
+Coach Who Oversaw Teen Cheerleaders Being Forced Into Splits Is Fired

 "Please know that we believe this behavior is not acceptable," Hill wrote.

-Ally Wakefield, who attends Denver School of the Arts but joined East High's cheer team as her school lacks a physical education program, said the splits exercise occurred at an intense, week-long summer training camp.
+Ally Wakefield, who attends Denver School of the Arts but joined East High's cheer team because her school lacks a physical education program, said the splits exercise occurred at an intense, weeklong summer training camp.

 "[Coach Williams] told us we're gonna get our splits and it was a technique that a lot of people use and not to be scared," Ally said.